AdobeDocs/cloudmanager-api-docs/README.md

 # Cloud Manager API Documentation

-Cloud Manager, part of the Adobe Managed Cloud Services, enables organizations to self-manage Experience Manager environments in the cloud.
+Cloud Manager enables organizations to self-manage Experience Manager environments in the cloud -- both Adobe Managed Services and Adobe Experience Manager Cloud Service.
 Cloud Manager includes a full-featured web user interface at [https://my.cloudmanager.adobe.com/](https://my.cloudmanager.adobe.com/).

 The Cloud Manager API enables Cloud Manager customers to interact with many of the same underlying capabilities exposed through the web UI in a fully programmatic fashion.
 This allows for integration of the Cloud Manager Continuous Integration / Continuous Delivery pipeline with other systems.